The Gantt Chart explained

 Update January 26, 2021:

-I recently came across an interesting Guide to Gantt Charts that you might find helpful.
+I recently came across an interesting Example of how to create a Gantt Chart that you might find helpful.

 Advantages and Disadvantages of a Gantt Chart